Pfern/ADER17/material/ADER17_practical.md

+# Learning Outcome 1:

+[ND: Add Just some notes for completeness...]

+# Learning Outcome 2:

+[ND: Add Just some notes for completeness...]

 # Learning Outcome 3: Assess the general quality of the raw data from the sequencing facility

 ## LO 3.1 - Interpret what are fastq files and what is their content